ammarahm-ed/react-native-mmkv-storage/docs/gettingstarted.md

 		//
       };
 ```

-If you are using `react-native-reanimated` library, follow the steps below instead.
+If you are using `react-native-reanimated@v2` library, follow the steps below instead.

 1. Go to `node_modules/react-native-mmkv-storage/android/src/java/com/ammarahmed/mmkv` and copy file named `RNMMKVJSIModulePackage.java` to `Your Project/android/app/src/main/java/com/your/project/name/` and paste the file there.